5 charged after shooting at Dudley High campus Friday night, police say

-Officers responded about 10:20 p.m.
-Friday to a report of a gun being fired at 1200 Lincoln St., which is the high school, and found one person seriously injured, police said in a news release.
+Officers responded about 10:20 p.m. that night to a report of a gun being fired at 1200 Lincoln St., which is the high school, and found one person seriously injured, police said in a news release.

 Na’im Williams-Donnell, 24, Sentellis Cooper, 18, Rashoud Carter, 18, and a juvenile were charged with possessing a firearm on school property and possessing a stolen firearm, both felonies, police said.